-1. Create A No Call, No Show Policy
+2) Create A No Call, No Show Policy

 Every business should have policies in place to deal with absences.
 Without such policies, employees can start to take advantage of the system.
 This can result in significant scheduling problems for your business.

 One of the best ways to deal with no call, no show problems like this is to create a specific policy in your employee handbook.
 Your no call, no show policy should include the proper way for handling emergencies and time-off requests.

 We also recommend that you get a lawyer who is well-versed in your state’s employment laws to review your policy.
 That way you can be sure that all your bases are covered legally in case you have to deal with this type of issue.

-2. Make Sure Everyone Understands The Policy
+3) Make Sure Everyone Understands The Policy

 After you’ve established your no call, no show policy, make sure everyone — current employees and new hires alike — understands what’s required of them and has signed a document that confirms their agreement.
 This is an important step in dealing with no call, no show problems and should not be overlooked.

 Skipping this step can come back to haunt you if you ever have to deal with a problem employee.
 Without having a written record that the employee accepts your policy and fully understands what’s expected, they can always come back and say something like, “I didn’t realize that’s what you meant…”

-You can avoid these misunderstandings by highlighting your no call, no show policy during your on-boarding program for new employees.
+You can avoid these misunderstandings by highlighting your no call, no show policy during your onboarding program for new employees.
 Be sure to ask trainees if they have any questions and then address any issues that may come up.
 Finally, have them sign a document stating that they were given the opportunity to ask questions and that they fully understand this specific policy.

-3. Enforce Your Policy Consistently
+4) Enforce Your Policy Consistently

 Consistency is critical when enforcing your no call, no show policy.
 Some businesses have a zero-tolerance policy for these issues.
 Some have a set of penalties that culminate with termination.

 Regardless of the explanation, after the first offense, sit down with the employee and discuss how their actions affected the morale and cohesion of the team.
 Be sure to stress how their absence affected the business as a whole.

 It’s also important to warn the employee that the next offense will result in termination (if that’s your policy).
 If the employee fails to show up for work again without telling anyone, let that employee go.

-4. Address The Core Of The Problem By Improving Your Scheduling Process
+5) Address The Core Of The Problem By Improving Your Scheduling Process